bbatsov/batsov.com/_posts/2022-03-11-the-war-in-ukraine.md

 - Raise awareness by spreading the truth about the Russian atrocities in your social circles.
 Fight the fake news coming from the Russian propaganda machine.
 - [Donate funds to proven charities](https://war.ukraine.ua/donate/).
 - Help the numerous Ukrainian refugees.
+In Bulgaria we have [BG4UA](https://www.bg4ua.com/) which aims to help people fleeing Ukraine to Bulgaria.
+I'm pretty sure there's a similar organization in your country as well.
 - Put pressure on your politicians to do more for Ukraine.

 The Ukrainian government has put together a [great guide on helping